Botanical - non-woody, seed-producing plants.

 There were published case reports of hepatotoxicity and hepatic failure (BMJ.
 2001.
 322. 139; Ann Intern Med.
 2001.
 135. 68-69).

-Kava was banned in several European countries
+Kava was banned in several European countries, with reversal of the ban in 2015.

 In the U.S. the FDA released a Consumer Advisory 3/25/02.
 The FDA advisory recommends suggest limiting the daily dose to 300 mg of total kavalactones and limiting daily use to a 4 week period.